As we said last time, there are over 5,000 different exchange-traded funds out there – and growing!

 Put it this way: if stocks were pieces of music, then ETFs would be Spotify playlists.
 Instead of selecting an individual track to listen to, you just choose a theme (like tropical house or Mellow Mondays) and get a bunch of music 🎶 that fits that description.

 So ETFs are purely passive?

 Most ETFs just aim to track the performance of a market, which allows them to keep fees low.
 But there are a few funky numbers out there.
 Inverse ETFs 🔃 rise in value when the index they follow falls (and vice versa).
-For example, the ProShares Short S&P 500 ETF would gain 3% if the S&P 500 index of US stocks dropped 3%.
+For example an ETF that focuses on shorting the S&P 500 would gain 3% if the S&P 500 index of US stocks dropped 3%.